akka/akka/akka-docs/src/main/paradox/scala/stream/stream-substream.md

 Java
 :   @@snip [SubstreamDocTest.java]($code$/java/jdocs/stream/SubstreamDocTest.java) { #groupBy4 }

-However, since the number of active substreams is capped, be careful so that these methods do not cause deadlocks with back pressure like in the below diagram.
+However, since the number of running (i.e. not yet completed) substreams is capped, be careful so that these methods do not cause deadlocks with back pressure like in the below diagram.

+Element one and two leads to two created substreams, but since the number of substreams are capped to 2 when element 3 comes in it cannot lead to creation of a new substream until one of the previous two are completed and this leads to the stream being deadlocked.

 ![stream-substream-groupBy4.png](../../images/stream-substream-groupBy4.png)